KentBeck/BPlusTree2/plan.md

 ### Missing Abstractions for Simplification

 72. Implement a cursor/position abstraction for tracking location in the tree
-73. Implement a node visitor pattern for unified tree traversal
+73. ~~Implement a node visitor pattern for unified tree traversal~~ ✓
 74. Create a common iterator abstraction to simplify iterator implementations
 75. Extract node operations (splitting, merging) into separate abstractions
 76. Develop a unified tree traversal abstraction with different traversal orders